mgoddard-pivotal/pivotal-mysql-workshop/workshop_02.md

 ### Demonstrate the monitoring and performance tuning

-This is an opinionated offering, the tile, but we can use indexes, compression, and choice of instance type for tuning to workload requirements.
+This is an opinionated offering, the tile, but we can use indexes, compression, table partitioning, and choice of instance type for tuning to workload requirements.
 Also, the notion of [workload profiles](https://docs.pivotal.io/p-mysql/2-5/change-default.html#workload) may be useful here.

 For this part, we will use a `mysql` command line client and the SSH tunnel created earlier (see above).